Dynamic Divide-and-Conquer Adversarial Training for Robust Semantic Segmentation: DDC-AT

-During training, $\mathcal{B}$ is first set to the auxiliary branch for training.
-Once such clean pixels turn into $\mathcal{A}$, they move to the main branch.
-Since the auxiliary branch is specially designed for the training of $\mathcal{B}$, it can remove boundary property for such clean pixels effectively to ensure that more clean pixels gradually move into the main branch.
+\paragraph{Dynamical division.} Clean pixels belonging to $\mathcal{B}$ are first used in the auxiliary branch $f_a$ for training.
+They become robust towards adversarial perturbations in $f_a$ and turn into $\mathcal{A}$.
+Then they move to the main branch $f_n$.
+In this way, all clean pixels gradually move into $f_n$.

-In this design, the main branch finally trains all clean pixels to stay far away from the boundary.
-Such mechanism effectively helps avoid decrease of performance on clean samples.
-Moreover, training adversarial pixels with $\mathcal{A}$ can improve the robustness towards adversarial perturbation for the main branch.
+In this design, the main branch finally trains all clean pixels, far away from the boundary.
+This mechanism effectively avoids drop of performance on clean samples.
+Moreover, training adversarial pixels with $\mathcal{A}$ improves robustness towards adversarial perturbation for the main branch.